TileDB-Inc/TileDB-R/README.md

 ## Copyright

-The 'tiledb' R package is Copyright 2018-2020 TileDB, Inc
+The TileDB R package is Copyright 2018-2020 TileDB, Inc

 ## License